ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 {% include audio_embed.html id="images/maple/maple-classifier/whine.wav"%}

 {:.notice}
-Note that I log-transformed the signal with `log=True` so that we can better see how it distributes.
+Note that I log-transformed the signal with `log=True` so that low values are visualizable.

-This new view simultaneously illustrates distinguishing features in both time- and frequency-space, and the results are verying promising.
+This new view simultaneously illustrates distinguishing features in both time- and frequency-space, and the results are very promising.
 Look at how different the spectrograms look!
 And they are very informative.
 In the whine event, you can really see Maple's pitch starts high and ends low, which perfectly matches the perceived audio.

 Keep in mind that I've shown the spectrograms for the **entire** audio event.
-But the plan is to slice each audio event into 0.25 second samples, and then calculate spectrograms.
+But the plan is to slice each audio event into 0.25 second samples, and then calculate spectrograms for each.
 This ensures each sample has the same number of features (length).

-A spectrogram is a 2D matrix of data, but a classifier expects samples that are 1D.
+As seen, a spectrogram is a 2D matrix of data, but a classifier expects samples that are 1D.
 I solve this by flattening each spectrogram by joining all the rows of data into one long 1D array.
 For example, here is what the **first chunk** of the whine event ultimately looks like to the classifier:

 ```python
 import matplotlib.pyplot as plt